cliffordlab/ICG_OSToolbox/README.md

 A new parameter, Beat Contribution Factor (BCF), has been defined for each three-stage EA ICG beat to ascertain its validity for further analysis.
 Using [Noise_removal.m](https://github.com/cliffordlab/ICG_OSToolbox/tree/master/ICG_Noise_Removal), BCF is calculated as the ratio of the number of clean beats (output of the third stage of the noise removal algorithm) to the total number of beats in an analysis window (input to the noise removal algorithm).
 Demo BCF data is available [here](https://github.com/cliffordlab/ICG_OSToolbox/tree/master/ICG_ECG_Demo_Data/Ensemble_Averaged_ECG_ICG).

 ### III.
 Annotation Files
-Using [ICMAA.m](https://github.com/cliffordlab/ICG_OSToolbox/tree/master/ICG_Annotation#impedance-cardiogram-manual-annotation-application-icmaa) to annotate three-stage ensemble-averaged ICG, the annotation files are returned for following:
+Using [ICMAA.m](https://github.com/cliffordlab/ICG_OSToolbox/tree/master/ICG_Annotation#impedance-cardiogram-manual-annotation-application-icmaa) fiducial points can be annotated on three-stage EA ICG, the annotation files are returned for following:

-    ECG : *Rpeak.txt    (for R peak location)
+    ECG : *Rpeak.txt    (for R peak locations)
-    ICG : *Bpoint.txt   (for B points location) *Feature.txt  (for type of B point feature shape in RC interval) *Cpoint.txt   (for C point location)
+    ICG : *Bpoint.txt   (for B point locations) *Feature.txt  (for type of B point feature shapes in RC interval) *Cpoint.txt   (for C point locations)
-          *CShape.txt   (for type of C peak shape) *Xpoint.txt   (for X points location)
+          *CShape.txt   (for type of C peak shapes) *Xpoint.txt   (for X point locations)
-          *XShape.txt   (for type of X point shape )
+          *XShape.txt   (for type of X point shapes)

 Demo annotaion files are available [here](https://github.com/cliffordlab/ICG_OSToolbox/tree/master/ICG_ECG_Demo_Data/Sample_Annotations_by_ICMAA).
 To read these files use the functions available in [ICG_param_extract](https://github.com/cliffordlab/ICG_OSToolbox/tree/master/ICG_param_extract) included in the toolbox: